 Since 2006, Congress has established several Special Immigrant Visa (SIV) programs that allow eligible applicants to resettle to safety in the United States.
 Nevertheless, thousands of Iraqi and Afghan allies remain trapped in legal limbo, while facing persistent threats for their collaboration with the United States.
 Through systemic advocacy, zealous casework, and strategic litigation, IRAP is working to ensure that the U.S. government follows through on its commitment to them.

 Mohammad*, a husband and father of six, dedicated more than twelve years of his life to working with the U.S. Embassy and military in Afghanistan.
 He and his family were targeted by the Taliban for his service, and he applied for a Special Immigrant Visa to get to safety in the United States.
 Mohammad’s visa application was met with years-long delays and bureaucratic errors from the U.S. government.
 Tragically, these delays and errors cost Mohammad his life.
 After waiting more than a decade for the United States to uphold its promise to bring him to safety, Mohammad was killed by the Taliban in front of his ten year old son.
-Mohammad’s widow and children mourn this devastating loss, all while living in fear that they will be next.
+Mohammad’s widow and children mourned this devastating loss, all while living in fear that they would be next.